Fluffy89/ComfySleeping/README.md

 ## Overview

 Comfy Sleeping is a mod that adds a comfort mechanic to sleeping in Project Zomboid.
-It does this by adding a blend of risk vs. reward to sleeping fully geared up and the cost of sleep quality, or stripping off the big bulky survival gear to get a proper nights rest.
+It does this by adding a blend of risk vs. reward to sleeping fully geared up at the cost of sleep quality, or stripping off the big bulky survival gear to get a proper nights rest.

 In essense, the mod takes into account the following, and calculates a comfort modifier to determine how comfortable the player is:
  - Mental condition (stress)